bobjacobsen/PMRRM/Profiles/Dispatcher_Simple.jmri/README.md

  - PMRRM_semaphores.py - Controls semaphore signals from Narrows to Sierra.
  - MenuItemDisable.py - Disable certain items on the main menu to prevent their use.
 See comments in the script for which ones.
  - DontListenDoubleHead.py - Prevent DoubleTurnoutSignalHead objects from listening to external changes
- - MakeYellowDotsInvisible.py - Simplifies the display panel by disabling and hiding certain icons.
+ - ConvertComplexToSimple.py - Simplifies the display panel by disabling and hiding certain icons.
 This is not done in the Dispatcher Complex and Dispatcher Work in Progress profiles.
+Effectively, it converts the Dispatcher Complex configuration to the desired Dispatcher Simple one.

 It also
  - Starts the JMRI web server to display on the secondary screens.